harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

 Create a short description this language or environment.

+Wherever possible, use vim builtin settings/configuration options.
+If it's possible to use a setting but a third-party solution is selected, document the possible setting or configuration and explain why the third-part solution was chosen.

+If multiple third-party solutions were evaluated, or a solution was changed, document why the change was made.

 ## Core Development Tools

 ### Language Server

 - [ ] Package: [name and link]
 - [ ] Installation method:
 - [ ] Vim/CoC configuration required:

 ### Syntax Checker

 - [ ] Package: [name and link]
 - [ ] Installation method:
 - [ ] Integration method (ALE/CoC):

 ### Linter

 - [ ] Package: [name and link]
 - [ ] Installation method:
 - [ ] ALE/CoC configuration required:

 ### Formatter

 - [ ] Package: [name and link]
 - [ ] Installation method:
 - [ ] Integration configuration: